tactx-io/simple-temperature-page/README.md

 ## Tech details
 In the javascript section an instance of the paho mqtt clienent is generated.
-Here is a good documentation online -> https://www.hivemq.com/blog/mqtt-client-library-encyclopedia-paho-js
+Here is a good documentation [online](https://www.hivemq.com/blog/mqtt-client-library-encyclopedia-paho-js).

-After that the the topic is registered either on a local broker or a remote broker.
+After that the topic is registered either on a local broker or a remote broker.
 The content of the topic is an array in JSON format with four elements.
 The four elements represent the temperatures
  - Outside air temperature
  - Water temperature @-0.5m